This is the maintenance schedule and associated service intervals for the Honda Rebel 500, a.k.a. the CMX500 in some markets.

 About the Honda Rebel 500

-The round headlight up front (definitely part of the “cool” look) sits in an aluminium mount.
+The round headlight up front (definitely part of the “cool” look) has an aluminium mount.
 The speedometer is a compact round dial with a digital display in it that has a tachometer in it too.
+The instrument cluster thus is modern, but has a classic design.
 And the Rebel 500 has a blacked-out aesthetic that is timeless.

 As a nod to classic cruisers, though, the ignition is below the left side of the fuel tank.
 New cruiser riders might poke about a bit before they find it!

 You can even take a passenger on the Honda Rebel 500 without too much fuss.
-You attach a rear seat with just two bolts.
+You attach a rear seat with just two bolts, and there are options for back rests too.

 The above maintenance schedule comes directly from the user’s manual for the Honda Rebel 500, with parts and other specs coming from parts fiches.